mavlink/rfcs/text/001x-battery_improvements.md

 ## SMART_BATTERY_INFO

-TBD:

-No changes are required to [SMART_BATTERY_INFO](https://mavlink.io/en/messages/common.html#SMART_BATTERY_INFO) fields
+[SMART_BATTERY_INFO](https://mavlink.io/en/messages/common.html#SMART_BATTERY_INFO) is already deployed and it is not clear if it can be modified.
+It may be possible to extend.

-Note however that it must be streamed at a low rate in order to allow detection of battery change, and should also be sent when the battery changes.
+Add note that it must be streamed at a low rate in order to allow detection of battery change, and should also be sent when the battery changes.
-We should specify the rate.

 Questions:
-- What low rate is OK for streaming? is there another alternative?
+- What low rate is OK for streaming? is there another alternative for tracking battery change
+- Perhaps charge_state, mode, and fault_bitmask could be combined into a single uint32_t status?
+(Feedback comment: the concept of a "charge state" doesn't make a lot of sense.
+It's either charging, discharging, or idle.
+If it's not charging/discharging due to some error, that would be indicated using one of the other fault flags.
+Having separate enums to convey some "charge state" is effectively redundant, since it's just telling you to look at the fault flags to understand why the "charge state" is abnormal.
+The same argument might be applied to mode.
+-

 ## Migration/Discovery

 `BATTERY_STATUS` consumes significant bandwidth: sending `BATTERY_STATUS_V2` at the same time would just increase the problem.

-[
-What are options here?
-- Add support for either format in QGC/Mission Planner etc.
-- Flight stack send `BATTERY_STATUS` but ground station can request BATTERY_STATUS_V2 and turn off BATTERY_STATUS using SET_INTERVAL?
-- In a few releases we allow ground stations to set BATTERY_STATUS_V2 by default.
-]
+The proposal here is that GCS should support both messages for the forseeable future.
+Flight stacks should manage their own migration after relevant ground stations have been updated.

 # Alternatives